nybbles/obsidian-pocket/README.md

 requests under https://github.com/nybbles/obsidian-pocket/labels/enhancement, or comment in existing feature requests to indicate your interest.

+Please provide console logs if you are filing a bug report, so that it can be reproduced and fixed.
+You can copy/paste console logs from the Obsidian dev console, which can be opened by going to View > Toggle Developer Tools in Obsidian.

 ## Design overview and security considerations

-This plugin runs completely on your local desktop.
+This plugin runs completely locally.
 The only external party it communicates with is Pocket, via the [Pocket API](https://getpocket.com/developer/).
 All of your data from Pocket and your Pocket access token are stored locally.

 This plugin stores your Pocket data locally in Obsidian's IndexedDB.